Covering by planks and avoiding zeros of polynomials: Proof of the real spherical case

 \section{Proof of the real spherical case}

-The proof is based on the lemma that was essentially proved in \cite{zhao2021}, but we present here the full argument for a reader's convenience.
-Unlike \cite{zhao2021}, here we do not assume that the polynomial is homogeneous, which eventually allows us to deduce Corollary \ref{corollary:pj2}, as well as Theorems \ref{theorem:ball-weak2} and \ref{theorem:ball-strong}.
+The proof is based on the general version of the lemma that was essentially proved in \cite{zhao2021}.
+We present here the full argument for a reader's convenience.
+Unlike in \cite{zhao2021}, here we do not assume that a polynomial is homogeneous, which eventually allows us to deduce Corollary \ref{corollary:pj2}, as well as Theorems \ref{theorem:ball-weak2} and \ref{theorem:ball-strong}.